The City of Canada Bay is committed to supporting our business community and fostering business investment in the region.

 The City of Canada Bay talked to residents and business owners/employees in late 2014 about Chiswick to identify what people thought about the area, what they liked, what could be improved and if there was more that needed to be done.
 As a result a Place Plan was produced detailing the feedback and outcomes from these discussions highlighting opportunities and constraints of the area.

 Since then, the City of Canada Bay has been successfully working on the above outcomes.
-Keep reading to discover some of the highlights.
+The Place Plan comes to a close in June 2019.
+Watch the wrap up video below or keep reading to discover some of the highlights.

 Chiswick residents and visitors alike have enjoyed many opportunities to meet new people, learn new skills and get fitter as part of the Chiswick Connects project.